AnMaJ/GRPO_finetuining/README.md

 ## Overview
 This project focuses on fine-tuning the Qwen3 8B model for the ArgLLMSs++ project using Generative Reward-based Policy Optimization (GRPO): Fine-tuning with reinforcement learning techniques to optimize task-specific generation quality.

+The trained model will be stored at HF, so please note that you should generate a HF token to with both read and write permissions :)

 ## Prerequisites
 - Python 3.10
 - PyTorch